adkelley/javascript-to-purescript/tut01/README.md

 };
 ```

-4. If you want to run your code in the browser, then have a look at the command `pulp browserify`.
+4. If you want to run your code in the browser, then have a look at the command `pulp --psc-package browserify`.
 The resulting Javascript code can be saved to a file and included in an HTML document.
 If you try this, you should see the log statements printed to your browser’s console.

-5. Conversely, if you want to optimize your code, and run your code from the terminal, then use the commands `pulp build -O --to output.js  && node output.js`.
+5. Conversely, if you want to optimize your code, and run your code from the terminal, then use the commands `pulp --psc-package build -O --to output.js  && node output.js`.

 6. A recent compiler update introduced a new syntactic structure, called an operator section, for simplifying anonymous function arguments.
 For example, on line 6 of `nextCharForNumberString` we wrote our increment by one function like this:
 ```purescript